sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 4: Working with Pivot Tables-v2/Fundamentals 4: Working with Pivot Tables.md

 <img src="assets/pivot2_33.png" width="800"/>

+Click `Publish`.

 ## Dynamic Text - Pivot Title

-we did touch on this topic in the previous QuickStart (by referencing table summary values), we want to reinforce an important point.
+We did touch on this topic in the previous QuickStart (by referencing table summary values), but we want to reinforce an important point.

 The `Control ID` for a Sigma control can be accessed anywhere in a workbook by using the name in a formula, to return the current value of the control.